keink/Weighted-Linear-Matroid-Parity/README.md

   + "row_size": the number of rows of matrices
   + "nonzero_prob": the probabilities of nonzero elements (used to create ramdom sample test cases)

-If you want to use your own test cases not sample test cases, then you can removes for-loops on these variables in main function.
+If you want to use your own test cases sample test cases, then you can removes for-loops on these variables in main function.

 ## rationalNumberField/WeightedLinearMatroidParity.cpp